YashdalfTheGray/talks/typescript/notes.md

 After all, this is Typescript!
 We'll get into some advanced types and talk about Union and Intersection types.
 We'll also use this to talk about the `strictNullChecks` flag that you can pass into the Typescript compiler which will prevent `null` or `undefined` from being assigned to anything that has a specific type.

+`strictNullChecks` is a Typescript compiler flag that will prevent types from being assigned `undefined` or `null`.
+This can be helpful when you want your code to not accept those two values as valid and you will have to use a union type, like the one below, to tell the compiler where `undefined` and `null` are acceptable values.

 ```typescript
 type ExtendFunction<T, U> = (first: T, second: U) => T & U;